When you’re in a relationship, it requires a lot of work to keep up the dynamic and not lose the interest of your partner (the same for him too).

 Can I get him back after he once lost interest?

-Yes, it isn’t exactly impossible.
-According to research, about 40% of college students are in rekindled relationships.
+It’s not impossible; in fact, research suggests that about 40% of college students are involved in rekindled relationships.

-However, if he found someone else you need to ask if you really want him back.
-Decide rather this display of behavior is a dealbreaker for you.
+If he has found someone else, you should question whether you genuinely want him back.
+Consider if this behavior is a dealbreaker for you.

-Each individual and relationship is special.
-You can use these tips as a guide and tailor them according to your situation.
+Remember, each person and relationship is unique.
+You can use these tips as a guide and customize them to suit your specific circumstances.

-Keep in mind if getting his attention back becomes exhausting mentally and physically, know that it’s okay to let go.
+If trying to regain his attention becomes mentally and physically draining, it’s okay to let go.

-You shouldn’t pressure him or yourself to continue your relationship.
-Respect each other’s boundaries and pursue happiness.
+Don’t pressure either him or yourself to continue the relationship.
+Respect each other’s boundaries and prioritize your own happiness.